Mr B Up To His Old Tricks

 Marx couldn't adequately identify capitalism by saying “that's capitalism over there."
 The founders of human kinship systems couldn't say "That's my great grand mother over there" after grandmother was dead.

-"we already have devices in language that allow us to identify things: we can point at a rose and say 'That's a rose', or at an individual called 'John' and say, 'John is over there.
-He standing next to your father.', and no other.
+"we already have tools in language that allow us to identify things: we can point at a rose and say 'That's a rose', or at an individual called 'John' and say, 'John is over there.
+He is standing next to your father', and no other.
 We do not need to examine 'concepts' to be able to do this."
-[Emphasis added.]
+[Slightly edited: "devices" replaced by "tools".]

-In other words, I left it open whether we have other devices in language that allow us to refer to or talk about whatever we want to talk about.
+In other words, I left it open whether or not we have other devices in language that allow us to refer to, or talk about whatever we want to talk about.
 Mr B, in his haste to malign me come what may, has allowed his insecure comprehension of ordinary language to let him down again.

-[However, I have already made this point, and several others like it, in Essay Thirteen Part Three (published seven or eight months ago) in my demolition of Voloshinov's theory.]
+[However, I have already made this point, and several others like it, in Essay Thirteen Part Three -- in my demolition of Voloshinov's theory.
+Mr B chose to ignore that, too.]

 CB: For a little lesson in rigor for our blooming logician Rosa L., Marx is "almost totally silent on this ‘theory’", but not totally silent.
 I think the passage from one of the Afterword or Foreword from Capital I was posted on this thread already, but I’m sure Rosa has read Marx’s claim that he is a follower of that great thinker, Hegel.
 Could Marx have meant that he followed everything but the most fundamental ideas of Hegel’s dialectic?
 I doubt it.